There's Still Fight In Me Yet

 You enjoy these simple pleasures.

-You give up your search for the great treasure of ancient legend.
+You've given up on your search for the great treasure of ancient legend.

 Instead you collect it in small measures